NKU-MobFly-Robotics/CURE1/README.md

 # CURE

 **CURE** is a multi-robot autonomous exploration planner that first proposed using unknown regions to guide exploration.
-This is a minimalist version of CURE1 that you can quickly deploy and run.
-The "region-guided" multi-robot autonomous exploration planner CURE1 (Centroids of Unknown Regions Exploration) breaks through the local field of view limitation of the frontier method and greatly improves exploration efficiency.
+This is a minimalist version of CURE that you can quickly deploy and run.
+The "region-guided" multi-robot autonomous exploration planner CURE (Centroids of Unknown Regions Exploration) breaks through the local field of view limitation of the frontier method and greatly improves exploration efficiency.

 <p align="center">
  <img src="img/kt.png" width = "550" height = "270" />